Jaeik-Jeong/blog/_posts/0000-01-04-Publications.md

 title: "Publications"
 ---

 The following papers are a list of the international academic papers I have authored up to now.
-My research interests are deep reinforcement learning, generative model, smart grid, and energy data analytics.

 # __International Journal Papers__<br/>